-It is critical for us to do everything we can to protect the environment, and that means paying attention to our consumption of natural resources.
-Sadly, there are some land and aquatic species that have been harvested to the point where there are not a lot of animals or plants left.
+We must do everything we can to protect the environment, which means paying attention to our consumption of natural resources.
+Sadly, some land and aquatic species have been harvested to the point where there are not many animals or plants left.

 Perhaps climate change is devastating crops, or maybe hunting is causing extinction.
 This is overharvesting or overexploitation.

-Overharvesting and overexploitation take place when we use so many natural resources that could harm the environment.
+Overharvesting and overexploitation occur when we use so many natural resources that could harm the environment.
 There are numerous examples of overharvesting and overexploitation, and this is something that can happen to both plants and animals.

-Even though many people are familiar with overharvesting and overexploitation related to fisheries and whales, this is something that can even happen to trees and flowers, particularly when they are used for food or medicinal value.
-Learn more about this devastation below, and explore ways to prevent it from happening.
+Although many people are familiar with overharvesting and overexploitation related to fisheries and whales, this can also happen to trees and flowers, particularly when they are used for food or medicinal value.
+Learn more about this devastation below and explore ways to prevent it from happening.

 Table of Contents